fctorial/parse_struct/README.md

 ### Tests:

-You'll need to have `rustc` installed to run tests.
+You'll need to have `gcc` installed to run tests.

 ```
 clojure -A:test-setup